DIT113-V22/group-07/README.md

 :articulated_lorry: How are you going to make it?
 -----------------------------

-We are planning to create a custom modded vehicle in the form of a garbage truck that will be simulated in SMCE.
+We are planning to use a modded vehicle ([Garbage Truck](https://www.kenney.nl/assets/car-kit)) the form of a garbage truck that will be simulated in SMCE.
-Using sensors to indicate when trash is collected; a red flash appears and green will indicate ‘not waste’.
+Using sensors to indicate when trash is collected and add it to the trash counter.
-Altering between sound as an alternative way to indicate what is collected as the truck drives over objects.
-Plan is to use the already existing world since it suits the environment we aim to have in the game.
+We will create an world that suits the environment we aim to have in the game.
 Kotlin will be used to create the app and controller of the vehicle itself.
+The app will give the gamer game instructions, educational context about waste and pollution and keep a track on how the game is going.
+When the gamer is done playing, the gamer are able to store the result and check if the result got reasch thhe top 3.

 :chains: What kind of technology are you going to use?
 ---------------------------------------------